 The role of the mediators is to:

-Facilitation services are for larger groups ( 5 and up) focused on a specific task.
-For example: helping a home owners association create new by-laws, merging two teams, bringing on a new team member, neutral presence to help manage meeting outcomes.
+Facilitation services are for larger groups (5 and up) focused on a specific task.
+For example: facilitating an annual board of directors meeting, helping a home owners association create new by-laws, merging two teams, bringing on a new team member, neutral presence to help manage meeting outcomes.

 Trained coaches meet 1:1 in person or on the phone to help the individual move through conflict in a productive way.
 The coach serves as a sounding board and helps the client identify their goals and areas of desired improvement.

 The DRC has a national reputation as a leader in conflict resolution training.
 We offer a variety of classes for individuals, manager and teams.
-Our current training calendar can be found here.
 Trainings listed on the calendar are taught at our training facilities.
-There is also an option of customizing the training and delivery at client’s sites.
+There is also an option of customizing the training and delivery at client's sites.

-- (External) By assessing, implementing and providing direct ombudsman services for you organization.
+External - By assessing, implementing and providing direct ombudsman services for your organization